Recent Blog Post

 The Eggshell Rule in Michigan

 Michigan has a doctrine known as the eggshell skull rule.
 This rule is in place to protect plaintiffs.
-It comes into play when a defendant tries to claim that the plaintiff was abnormally frail due to their pre-existing injury, and that is why they were injured.
+It comes into play when a defendant tries to claim that the plaintiff was abnormally frail due to their pre-existing injury, which is why they were injured.
 A defendant in Michigan cannot make such a claim.
 A plaintiff in such a case is known as an eggshell plaintiff.

 Our Attorneys Can Help With Your Claim